Economic and Social Research Council (ESRC) Studentships

 Please note that students applying for the +3.5 funded programme (PhD only) must have previously met the ESRC core training requirements through a Masters programme.
 The 1+3 programme includes an integrated Masters programme which precedes the three year PhD and which delivers the majority of the core training requirements.
 For further guidance contact the relevant Unit of Assessment lead.

 There is an initial two stage application process and both stages must be completed in order to be considered for ESRC funding.

 Stage 1 - For the following School of Health in Social Science programmes, applicants interested in being considered for ESRC funding through the Student-led Open Competition must have must have applied online for admission by 13th November 2023.

 PhD in Clinical Psychology, PhD in Counselling Studies, PhD in Health in Social Science, PhD in Nursing Studies

 Any queries about applying to a PhD programme at the School of Health in Social Science can be directed to PGRAdmissions.Health@ed.ac.uk

 Stage 2 - Applicants must also make a funding application to SGSSS Apply before 5pm on Friday, 1st December 2023.
 Any queries about registering or logging into SGSSS Apply can be directed to the Scottish Graduate School of Social Science.

 Please make contact with the School and apply AS EARLY AS POSSIBLE if you wish to be considered for ESRC funding.

-Please note that the PhD in Psychology delivered by the School of Philosophy, Psychology and Language Sciences (PPLS) has an earlier deadline for this funding (22 November 2021) and further information can be found on the PPLS website.
+Please note that the PhD in Psychology delivered by the School of Philosophy, Psychology and Language Sciences (PPLS) has a different deadline for this funding and further information can be found on the PPLS website.